 The Special Revenue Funds are used to account for specific revenue sources for which expenditures are restricted by law or regulation to finance particular activities of the District.
 The Conservation Fund accounts for financial resources used to fund water conservation activities mandated by District legislation including permit issuance and enforcement, jurisdictional water allocations, and public water conservation education.
-The Mitigation Fund accounts for financial resources used to farmel River carried out pursuant to the Mitigation Program designed to ameliorate impacts of pumping for water supply.
+The Mitigation Fund accounts for financial resources used to finance work along the Carmel River carried out pursuant to the Mitigation Program designed to ameliorate impacts of pumping for water supply.